DanThomp507/Customer-Management/README.md

 ## Customer Management Tool
-A simple tool built in React and TypeScript
+A simple tool built in React, Node.js and TypeScript